Profile of Charles W. Bailey, Jr.

 He has served on the editorial boards of Information Technology and Libraries, Library Software Review, and Reference Services Review.

-Bailey uses Photoshop and other digital image manipulation programs to create digital art, and he makes it available under a Creative Commons Attribution License at his Flickr photostream and Flickr RSS feed.
-Below is an example digital impasto painting of the Grand Canal in Venice.
+Bailey uses Photoshop and other digital image manipulation programs to create digital art, and he makes it available at his Flickr photostream and Flickr RSS feed.
+Below is an example digital oil painting of the coastline near Cannon Beach, Oregon.

 He holds master's degrees in information and library science and instructional media and technology.